Back

 Preparing for voice search and AI-driven SEO advancements

 With all these trends and technologies, your enterprise SaaS website should be able to keep up with the times.
-You have the potential uptick in voice search, where users can just say the words, they want to search instead of typing them into their computers or smartphones.
-As a webmaster or SEO expert, how do you prepare for this technology?
+You have the potential uptick in voice search optimization, where users can just say the words, they want to search instead of typing them into their computers or smartphones.

 • Research question keywords and long-tail keywords